jadijadi/linuxlearner/content/course/lpic1/1083_mail_transfer_agent_mta_basics.md

 - qmail

 ## MTAs
-Mai Transfer Agents or MTAs are programs which handle emails in your operating system.
+Mai Transfer Agent or MTA is a programs which handle emails in your operating system.
 There are lot of MTAs available and each distro or sysadmin uses the one she likes more.

 ### sendmail
 Is one of the oldest options available.
 It is big and difficult to configure and keep safe and secure so very few systems use it as default MTA.